rahmakevo/js-Angular2-mealTracker/README.md

 # Angular 2 Meal Tracker
-#### Week 2 - JavaScript code review for Epicodus
+#### Week 2 - ip2 Moringa School
-##### By Jeff Seymour
+##### By Kevin Siundu

 ## Description
 ##### A Meal Tracker app where the user can enter information about their meals to keep track of what they ate during a day, with some details about the meal including calories.
 Built with Angular 2.

 ## Technologies Used
 Angular 2, JavaScript, TypeScript, Gulp, Bower, HTML, SASS/SCSS,